nhwoo97/bamboospear/README.md

 # bamboospear

-let's break the bamboo ceiling together
+let's break the bamboo ceiling together!
 1. Explaination of the term Bamboo Ceiling
 2. What you can do to improve
 3. Resources?